Skip to main content

 • A pre-motion conference (which we indicated was completed)

-Judge Block: NON_COMPLIANT (hard failure)
+Judge Brown: NON_COMPLIANT (hard failure)

 Same document.
 Same district.
 Different judge.